emiliocantuc/conformal-chronos/README.md

 * [`synthetic_bjrnn.ipynb`](./synthetic.ipynb) (**Note:** this notebook should be executed with requirements as per [`requirements_bjrnn.txt`](./requirements_bjrnn.txt).)
 * [`medical.ipynb`](./medical.ipynb)

-You can download the publicly available data for this work [here](https://drive.google.com/drive/folders/1fD66DKTMjQNxLrfVZo803ScXawkyth7P?usp=sharing).
+You can download the publicly available data for this work at the [UKHSA data dashboard](https://ukhsa-dashboard.data.gov.uk/respiratory-viruses/covid-19) and [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/121/eeg+database) (note the data format may have changed by maintainers of the datasets).
 As the MIMIC-III dataset [requires PhysioNet credentialing](https://mimic.mit.edu/docs/gettingstarted/) to access, you must become a credentialed user on PhysioNet before accessing the data.
-To get access to the dataset as used in this work, please contact the authors and provide proof of your PhysioNet credentialing.
+To get access to the dataset as used in this work, please contact @DrShushen or @ahmedmalaa and provide proof of your PhysioNet credentialing.